alexdawn/alexdawn.github.io/_posts/2025-09-01-alias-autoloader.md

 categories: [php]
 ---

-## How to start namespacing legacy code with Namespace alias
+## How to start namespacing legacy code with namespace aliases

 Now this was a tricky problem and initial googling didn’t show up anything, how do you register a class with multiple namespaces, the exact same class?
 First of all why would you want to?